voicebase/voicebase-docs/docs/how-to-guides/metadata.md

-# Working with Metadata
+# Metadata Guide

-Transcriptions may be organized by providing additional information about a recording submitted by a POST request to /v3/media
+Transcriptions may be organized by providing additional information about a recording submitted by a POST request to /v3/media.

 Media can be submitted with additional information that helps you organize and search your transcriptions based on it.
-The additional information is supplied by providing a form attribute named "metadata" with a JSON document
+The additional information is supplied by providing a form attribute named "metadata" with a JSON document.

-Here is a sample metadata
+Here is a sample metadata:

 ```json
 {